-- Drain hose is routed from the indoor unit through the structure (wall) to the outdoor.
-It must slope at an angle where it is higher at the indoor unit and lower toward the outdoor area, thereby letting gravity push any condensation down and out. - The drain hose might need to be extended so that condensate can be properly routed away. - The drain hose extension must be properly insulated to ensure condensation will not damage walls, floors, etc. Foamed polyethylene or equivalent of at least 5/16 inches thick is required.
+- · Remove the drain plug on left or right side depending on the piping installation.
+Insert the drain hose on the left side when left side piping is used; install the drain hose on the right side when right side piping is used. - Drain hose is routed from the indoor unit through the structure (wall) to the outdoor.
+It must slope at an angle where it is higher at the indoor unit and lower toward the outdoor area, thereby letting gravity push any condensation down and out. - The drain hose may need to be extended so that condensate can be properly routed away. - The drain hose extension must be properly insulated to ensure condensation will not damage walls, floors, etc. Foamed polyethylene or equivalent of at least 5/16 inches thick is recommended.

-Figure 59: Correct Slope Angle for Drain Hose.
+Figure 55: Correct Slope Angle for Drain Hose.